-“Wilderness Experienced” is a new platform to share your story of a recent experience in one of our nation’s Wildernesses.
+“Wilderness Experienced” is our shared stories and musings about recent experiences in our nation’s Wildernesses.
 Stories can focus on the virtues of Wilderness, including the opportunity for solitude, discovery, spiritual renewal, physical challenge, wildlife viewing, and more, or things you found troubling, that just didn’t seem right in Wilderness and represent the challenges facing the National Wilderness Preservation System.

 Also, we encourage readers to engage the authors and other commenters through the comment feature.
 Please be respectful and thoughtful in your response, and focus your comments on the issues/experiences presented.
 Please refrain from personal attacks and harassment, using rude or disruptive language, providing misinformation, or promoting violence or illegal activities.
 We reserve the right to reject comments.
 Thank you for your cooperation and support.